Buddy Rose

-Paul E. Perschmann (November 27, 1952 – April 28, 2009) was an American professional wrestler, better known by his ring name, Playboy Buddy Rose.
-He wrestled primarily for the AWA, WWF, and for promoter Don Owen in Pacific Northwest Wrestling.
+Paul E. Perschmann (November 27, 1952 – April 28, 2009) was an American professional wrestler, better known by his ring name, "Playboy" Buddy Rose.
+He wrestled primarily for the American Wrestling Association, World Wrestling Federation, and Pacific Northwest Wrestling.

 Early life

 Paul E. Perschmann was born on November 27, 1952, in Omaha, Nebraska.
 In his youth, he participated in baseball, softball, and hockey.

 Professional wrestling career

 American Wrestling Association (1973–1976)

 Paul Perschmann was trained by Verne Gagne and Billy Robinson in the early 1970s.
 Under his own name, he made his debut as a babyface on December 3, 1973, in Rice Lake, Wisconsin, in a 15-minute draw with fellow campmate Bob Remus (better known as Sgt.
 Slaughter).
 He continued to wrestle under his own name for the duration of his initial tenure, facing such opponents as Billy Graham, Dusty Rhodes, Billy Robinson, and Jos LeDuc.
 After being defeated by Khosrow Vaziri (The Iron Sheik) at a house show in Milwaukee, WI on January 3, 1976, Perschmann departed from the promotion.